 Courses are scheduled March - June and September - October.
 We don't schedule any courses November - February due to colder temperatures, and July - August due to hotter temperatures.
 During the other months we hope that the weather is bearable.
 Starting about in the middle of June through the first part of October also brings our Monsoon season, although very rarely a problem where we teach the courses.
 During the warmer temperatures we try to spend more time in the canyons where we can get wet.
 During the cooler temperatures we try to get through the wet stuff as quickly as possibly, but hope that you are also prepared for the temperatures.
 We have done courses in extreme heat, fairly cold weather, in rain and almost in snow.
 We hope that no matter what happens you will enjoy your time with us and learn from the material as we work with the weather mother nature gives us.

 This being said, if you are willing to bear the weather you are welcome to book a private course any time we have available space.

 Courses will begin at 8:30 a.m. on the first day and we try to end by 5:00 p.m. on the last day of the course.
 Times may change once we get into the course and arrange different activities around weather concerns and daylight.

-Even though we are in a small town (population approx. 3000), we have all the modern conveniences available.
+Even though we are in a small town (population approx. 3500), we have all the modern conveniences available.
 I.e.Hotels, Motels, Gas stations, Restaurants, Grocery Stores, Library w/ internet access, etc. Most hotels now have internet and WiFi service.
-Blanding also has a couple of cell phone towers installed and they work with most carriers or on an extended network (Roam) capability.
+Blanding also has a couple of cell phone towers installed and they work with most carriers (T-Mobil Sucks in our area) .